Introduction to Modern Type Design

 This course is suitable for designers just starting to think about type and for designers with some type design experience, hoping to develop their skills and processes.
 Some experience with drawing Bézier curves (in Adobe Illustrator, for instance) and with typography is recommended but not required.
 This is a great course for anyone interested in applying to the Type West Postgraduate Certificate Program in Type Design.

 A free temporary license for Glyphs App will be made available to all participants.
-The class is capped at 15 students to allow for ample one-on-one instruction.
+The class is capped at fifteen students to allow for ample one-on-one instruction.

-- Computer running Mac OS X 10.10 or higher (to run Glyphs app)
+- Computer running Mac OS X 10.10 or higher (to run Glyphs)

 - Canson XL Marker Paper

 - Pentel Jumbo Correction Pen (white-out)

 - Fine point and chisel tip markers for sketching (Sharpie or similar)

 Diversity and Equity are important to all of us at Letterform Archive, and we are committed to increasing opportunities for underrepresented groups within the type and design communities.

 We are offering one BIPOC/Equity scholarship seat in this workshop.